icon Color Contrast Checker

 • Anyone using devices with low brightness settings to conserve battery

-How do I pick a specific color from my image? +
+How do I use the color picker? +

-• A+ (7:1 or higher): Excellent contrast, suitable for all text and UI elements
+• A+ (7:1 or higher): Excellent contrast, perfect for all text and UI elements

 • A (4.5:1 to 7:1): Good contrast, suitable for normal text